More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Data and modeling assumptions

 Modern high-throughput sequencing technologies allow accurate determination of an organism's genome \citep{reuter2015high}.
-Typically for some population of interest, researchers define a \emph{reference genome}, which serves as a fixed representative for this population.
-We say that a \emph{variant} is observed wherever a sequenced genome differs from the reference genome.
-Variants can take many forms -- including deletions, inversions, translocations, and insertions \citep{taylor2004current}.
-Throughout the present work, we do not distinguish between different forms of variants, though we briefly discuss how our framework could be extended to make this distinction in \Cref{sec:discussion}.
-In particular, we consider the case where the variants in a sample of $N\geq1$ individuals have already been observed in a pilot study, and we wish to predict the number of new variants that we will observe if we were to take a follow-up sample of size $M\geq1$.
-That is, we consider the statistical problem of predicting the number of variants in the follow-up study of size $M$ that were not already observed in the pilot study of size $N$.
-We will see that our methods can be extended in a straightforward manner to multiple rounds of studies.
-To establish notation and start building up to our full Bayesian nonparametric model, we first assume observation of variants is flawless; we will then consider a more realistic model for variant determination in \Cref{sec:seq_err}.
+A reference genome serves as a fixed representative, and variants relative to the reference genome can take many forms, including deletions, inversions, translocations, and insertions; see \citet{taylor2004current} and references therein.
+In the present work, we do not distinguish between different forms of variants, though in \Cref{sec:discussion} we briefly discuss how our framework could be extended to make this distinction.
+To establish notation and start building up to our Bayesian nonparametric model, we first assume that the process of observing variants is flawless; we develop a more realistic model for observations in \Cref{sec:seq_err}.